tjd45/scrollytelling/README.md

 * **Friendship-network_data_2013.csv [6KB]:** This dataset corresponds to the directed network of reported friendships.
 Each line has the form “i j”, meaning that student i reported a friendship with student j.
 * **metadata_2013.csv [4KB]:** This dataset contains a tab-separated list in which each line of the form “i Ci Gi” gives class Ci and gender Gi of the person having ID i.
 The original dataset has been augmented with gendered and gender-neutral names from [HomePage]( [https://homepage.net/name_generator/) to make them a little easier to remember and distinguish.

-In this tutorial, we will only be using two of the data sets.
+In this tutorial, we will only be using two of the datasets.
 The third is included in case you want to have a little fun with it and explore.

 ## Prepare the Data: